Interviewed by Yulia Kriskovets

 There are several significant influences on my pelvic floor work.
 Beginning In ’92, my colleague from Australia, who is now my husband, told me of the lessons that Judy Pippen and Barbara Bell had developed in their From Prolapse to Power series and he reminded me of Ruthy Alon’s Sphincter series (Ruthy Along is a Feldenkrais trainer who had worked with Moshe Feldenkrais).
 Exploring these lessons brought up even more questions about how the pelvic floor worked as a system, and coordinated with the whole self in action, and how best to promote awareness of this part of the body.
 As I realized, the pelvic floor system is more than the deep muscles in the pelvis.

 I took several great courses with Physical Therapists (PT) who specialize in women’s health to learn what they were doing.
-I discovered that for any exercise the PTs used, there was an ATM lesson that could do it better, and help people improve the ability to sense and feel the pelvic floor.
+I discovered that for any exercise the PTs used, there was an Awareness Through Movement lesson that could do it better, and help people improve the ability to sense and feel the pelvic floor.

 When I teach classes and workshops on the pelvic floor, I make them very neutral to create a sense of safety and gender inclusivity.
 This is especially important for people who have experienced sexual trauma.
 I am aware of choosing my language to be less triggering, because people are already embarrassed about such issues as pain, leaks, constipation, or inability to have orgasms.